 - koban or kobangata - oval handled shinai

-You should expect to pay around $50 for a shinai with its leather fittings.
+You should expect to pay around AUD$50 to $70 for a budget shinai with its leather fittings.

 Shinai will usually last a minimum of 12 months regular use.
 Sometimes much longer.